socketless/socketless-project/README.md

 For more information and optional config, see the [server README](./server/README.md).

+For an example deployment on Zeit Now v1 (of just the router), see [socketless-examples/draw/server](https://github.com/socketless/socketless-examples/tree/master/draw/server) (demo at [draw.socketless.org](https://draw.socketless.org/), which combines with Zeit Now v2 serverless lambdas).

 ### Client

-The client offers convenience methods on incoming messages and over the REST API and looks like this (example `api/onMsg.js` lambda):
+The client (running inside of your serverless lambdas) offers convenience methods on incoming messages and over the REST API and looks like this (example `api/onMsg.js` lambda):

 ```js